hannibal002/SkyHanni/FEATURES.md

 + **Garden Level Display** - Show the current garden level and progress to the next level.
 + **Farming Weight and Leaderboard**, provided by the elite skyblock farmers.
 + **Dicer Counter** - Count RNG drops for Melon Dicer and Pumpkin Dicer.
++ **Warn When Close** - Warn with title and sound when the next crop milestone upgrade happens in 5 seconds.
+Useful for switching to a different pet for leveling.

 ## Commands
 - /wiki (using hypixel-skyblock.fandom.com instead of Hypixel wiki)